 - One small milkwood tree in the north-western corner of the northern portion is situated within the building line.
-This tree will not be affected by the development and will be incorporated as part of the open space/landscaping. - Another large milkwood tree is found on the southern portion, long the eastern boundary, within the building line and electrical servitude.
-This tree will not be affected by the development and will be incorporated as part of the open space/landscaping. - A small protected tree is present within the municipal road reserve at the point where road works will be required for upgrade of Impala Avenue and the access point to the southern portion.
-A forestry permit will be required for the removal of this tree.
+This tree will not be affected by the development and will be incorporated as part of the open space/landscaping.
+Care must be taken when the fence and/or infrastructure is installed in proximity to this tree to avoid unnecessary damage to it. - Another large milkwood tree is found on the southern portion, long the eastern boundary, within the building line and electrical servitude.
+This tree will not be affected by the development and will be incorporated as part of the open space/landscaping.
+Care must be taken when infrastructure is installed in proximity to this tree to avoid unnecessary damage to it. - A small protected tree is present within the municipal road reserve at the point where road works will be required for upgrade of Impala Avenue and the access point to the southern portion.
+A forestry permit will be required for the possible removal of this tree to upgrade the access.

-Final engineering designs for services must consider the location of each of these trees to ensure that they are avoided as stipulated (pers.comm.
+Final engineering designs for services must consider the location of each of these trees to ensure that they are avoided where possible (pers.comm.
 Hannes Lourens, Element Engineers).

-• Rare/Endangered species (Euchaetes albertiniana approx. 10) occur within the road reserve that may require prior permission from CapeNature for relocation/removal.
+• Rare/Endangered species (Euchaetes albertiniana approx. 10) occur within the Impala Avenue road reserve and may require prior permission from CapeNature for relocation/removal for installation of services/road upgrade.
 Necessary permit/license to be confirmed by botanist prior to earthworks within the road reserve.